MONSTER HATCHER

 Pocket creatures is a sketch journal designed to complement the storybook.
 It responds coherently (through its structure and key content) to the exercise of illustrating monsters.
 Its intention is to motivate and invite its owner to draw, offering concise illustrated tips based on my personal style.

-Furthermore, It intends to exploit materials as creative support, including a layout of different surfaces specifically designed for sketching, refining, and inking.
+It explores materiality as a creative resource, including a layout of different surfaces specifically layered for sketching, refining, and inking.
 Imps appear along its pages, prompting creative cues and inspiration.
-It dwells in the same visual language to keep things consistent, creating a sense of unity within the set.
+It dwells in the same visual language to creating a sense of unity within the set.

 Conclusion

-As the final project for my bachelor's (2014), it came as an opportunity to design at the intersection of editorial and concept art, using design thinking, storytelling, and the relationship between image and language as resources to articulate an engaging editorial piece.
+This project represented an opportunity to design at the intersection of editorial and concept art, using design thinking, storytelling, and digital illustration as resources to articulate an engaging editorial piece.
 Considering it was executed in 4 months, the scope and complexity of the end product had to adjust along the way to meet deadlines.
-Still, it had a solid enough background to reach a highly detailed level, pointing at a solid base to further refine and test a product that could compete well in the art segment for beginner artists.
+Still, it had a solid enough background to reach a highly detailed level, pointing at a solid base to further refine and test a product that could compete in the art segment for beginner artists.